miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 Being able to test your work is incredibly important.
 Debug as you go - you might not catch everything, but you’ll minimize errors compounding on themselves.
-Otherwise you could write an entire script, only to execute it and have no idea what went wrong.
+Otherwise you could write an entire script, only to execute it and have no idea where it started to go wrong.
 There are two absolutely essential tools to have under your belt for debugging: printing and commenting lines out.

 ##### Printing

 Print things before you perform an action on them!
 In Python and R, the command is `print()`; in bash, it’s `echo`.
 Using a ‘for’ loop over files in a directory?
-Print the file names before performing your action - that way you know your loop is defined correctly, and that only the desired files are included.
+Print the file names before performing your action so you know your loop is defined correctly and that only the desired files are included.
 Creating a new variable?
 Print the variable to make sure it’s read properly.
 Want to test just about anything?
 Print the output every step of the way, before any further manipulation.

+[Here is some more help with the `print` function in Python](https://www.w3schools.com/python/ref_func_print.asp) so you can see what I mean.

 ##### Commenting lines out